aneoconsulting/ArmoniK/infrastructure/localhost/docs/README.deploy.md

   ```

 In this case, we use images hosted on Aneo's dockerhub.
 If the option `--docker` is passed to k3s during its
-intallation, the images can be stored in the local docker registry.
+installation, the images can be stored in the local docker registry.